 As a worker, you have rights.
 The Marietta workers’ compensation lawyers at John Foy & Associates have over 20 years of experience helping injured employees get their full benefits for work-related accidents.

-We understand insurance companies’ tactics and know how to counter them using local compensation laws as support.
+We understand insurance companies’ tactics and know how to counter them using local workers’ compensation laws as support.
 We refuse to allow you to get less than you need for your recovery or to get shut out of the workers’ compensation system.

-Call us or fill out the form to your right and get your FREE initial consultation today.
+Call us or fill out the form to your right and get your free initial consultation today.

 404-400-4000 or complete a Free Case Evaluation form